Fred Meyer Pharmacy Residency

 Residency Details & Benefits

 - Program length: 12 months, July 1 – June 30

 - Benefits: provided through Fred Meyer, Inc (Professional liability insurance, associate discounts, fitness center use)

 - Insurance: medical, dental, vision, and life

-- Travel allowance for several of the following professional meetings:
+- Travel allowance for academia weeks at Washington State University and several of the following professional meetings:

-Oregon State Pharmacy Association/Washington State Pharmacy Association Annual Meeting, ASHP Midyear Clinical Meeting, APhA Annual Meeting, Western States Residency Conference (or other regional conference), and Northwest Pharmacy Convention
+Oregon State Pharmacy Association, Washington State Pharmacy Association Annual Meeting, ASHP Midyear Clinical Meeting, APhA Annual Meeting, Northwestern Residency Conference, and Northwest Pharmacy Convention

-- Two weeks of paid vacation, six paid holidays, plus four personal days
+- Two weeks of paid vacation and six paid holidays

 Qualifications for the residency

 - Graduate of an ACPE-accredited school or college of pharmacy